 The non-volatile Top/Bottom bit (TB) controls if the Block Protect Bits (BP2, BP1, BP0) protect from the Top (TB=0) or the Bottom (TB=1) of the array as shown in the Status Register Memory Protection table.
 The factory default setting is TB=0.
-The TB bit can be set with the Write Status Register Instruction depending on the state of the SRP0, SRP1 and WEL bits.
+The TB bit can be set with the Write Status Register Instruction depending on the state of WEL bits.